 It would be more convenient to allow registration information data to be entered by the registered domain holders in their local script and the relevant data fields to be transformed into Latin script by either the registrar or the registry.
 Such transformation by the registrar or registry would provide greater accuracy in facilitating those wishing to contact name holders to identify their email and/or postal address.
 A similar method is already in place for some of the country code top level domains (ccTLDs):

+The burden (financial and otherwise) of accessing and understanding contact information is best placed on the side of the beneficiary of such data – i.e. the data requestor.

+Requiring domain name holders to submit data in a script they are nto familiar with (be it ASCII or any other) could potentially lead to contractual breaches beyond the registrants’ control as they would not be able to verify autonomously the transformed version of the data they submitted.

 Charter Q2: Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?